Dieudonne-Mukendi/alx-low_level_programming/0x00-hello_world/README.md

 --> The C file name is in the $CFILE
 --> The output file is named the same as the C file but with the extension .s 3-name : Compiles a Cfile and creates an executable named cisfun.
+4-puts.c : Prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+5-printf.c :  prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.